Production-grade CI/CD with Next.js/Vercel and GitHub Actions

 We've all been there.
 You get a PR approved, the local tests pass, you hit merge, and go grab a coffee.
 By the time you get back, Slack is blowing up.
 The production build failed, or worse, it deployed successfully but the app is fundamentally broken for users.

-I recently went on a journey to harden our deployment pipeline for a Next.js TypeScript project.
-The goal was simple: Zero broken builds hitting production, and a faster, more meaningful CI/CD process that actually validates the code.
+I recently decided to harden my deployment pipeline for this site, which is built with Next.js / TypeScript.
+The goal was simple: no broken builds hitting production, and a faster, more meaningful CI/CD process that actually validates the code.

-What started as a standard GitHub Actions setup evolved into a tightly woven, bidirectional handshake between GitHub and Vercel.
-I even leveraged Vercel's native preview environments as the actual execution environment for our end-to-end (E2E) tests which saved us minutes of CI time and made our tests infinitely more trustworthy.
-With this approach, our E2E tests run against the exact infrastructure our users will experience, not a mocked-up environment on a CI runner.
+What started as a standard GitHub Actions setup evolved into a layered handshake between GitHub and Vercel — using Vercel's Native Deployment Checks where I could, GitHub Actions where I had to, and the Vercel preview deployment as the actual execution environment for end-to-end (E2E) tests.
+Running E2E against the real preview saved minutes of CI time per PR and made the tests infinitely more trustworthy: they hit the same edge runtime, serverless functions, and caching that production uses, not a mocked-up next dev server on a CI runner.

 This guide is the story of how I built a production-grade CI/CD pipeline, the pitfalls I encountered, and the exact configurations you can use to protect your own production branch.